Sanjay1031/CapstoneProject/Design/DesignDoc.md

 ## 4. Project Scope

-_Clarify which parts of the problem you intend to solve.
-It helps reviewers know what questions to ask to make sure you are solving for what you say and stops discussions from getting sidetracked by aspects you do not intend to handle in your design._

 ### 4.1.
 In Scope

-_Which parts of the problem defined in Sections 1 and 2 will you solve with this design?
-This should include the base functionality of your product.
-What pieces are required for your product to work?_

 * Adding, updating, and retrieving/viewing expenditure information
 * Adding, updating, and retrieving/viewing budget information